 - Keep your lawn mowed and free of clutter or trash.

 - Put up a fence to keep animals away.

 If you know you are going to be outdoors in an area where ticks might like to hide, the CDC recommends you avoid tall, grassy, brushy, or wooded areas, treat your clothing with 0.5 percent permethrin, and use an Environmental Protection Agency (EPA)-registered insect repellent that contains DEET, picaridin, IR3535, oil of lemon eucalyptus, para-menthane-diol (PMD), or 2-undecanone.

 Even more good news: There’s no need for bleach or complicated vinegar and wine traps; to get rid of mosquitoes, the most effective thing you can do is choose the right plants.
 Outdoor plants like basil, catnip, citronella, lavender, lemon balm, and rosemary do wonders for warding mosquitoes away.
-Mosquitoes don’t like the smell of any of these plants, so the second they pick the scent up on the radar, they’re more likely to high tail it in the other direction.
+Mosquitoes don’t like the smell of any of these plants, so the second they pick the scent up, they’re likely to high tail it in the other direction.